MockbaTheBorg/RunCPM/readme.md

 # RunCPM - Z80 CP/M 2.2 emulator

-RunCPM is an application which allows you to execute old CP/M 8 bits programs on Windows, Mac OS X, Linux, FreeBSD, MS-DOS and Arduino DUE.
+RunCPM is an application which allows you to execute old CP/M 8 bits programs on Windows, Mac OS X, Linux, FreeBSD, MS-DOS, Arduino DUE and the Teensy.
 It can be built both on 32 and 64 bits host environments and should be easily portable to other platforms.<br>
 RunCPM is fully written in C and in a modular way, so porting to other platforms should be only a matter of writing an abstraction layer file for it.
 No modification of the main code modules should be necessary.

-If you miss powerful programs like Wordstar, dBaseII, MBASIC and others, then RunCPM is for you.
+If you miss using powerful programs like Wordstar, dBaseII, mBasic and others, then RunCPM is for you.
 It is very stable and fun to use.<br>
 RunCPM emulates CP/M 2.2 from Digital Research as close as possible.

 RunCPM builds on Visual Studio 2013 or later.
 Posix builds use GCC/LLVM.
 It can also be built on the Arduino IDE and even on DJGPP for DOS.
 It can be built also on Cygwin (posix) and Mingw.
 Makefiles are provided with the distribution.

-## Arduino
+## Arduino / Teensy

 RunCPM builds on Arduino IDE 1.6.6 or later.<br>
 RunCPM so far runs on the Arduino DUE and on the Teensy 3.5 and 3.6, as it requires a fair amount of RAM to run (64K used to be a lot back in those days).<br>
 If using the Arduino DUE, RunCPM also needs a SD (or microSD) card shield to place the CP/M files in.
-The Teensy has on on-board SD adapter.
+The Teensy has an on-board microSD adapter.

 Arduino digital and analog read/write support was added by Krzysztof Kliś via BDOS calls (see the bottom of cpm.h file for details).

-LED blink codes: Arduino LED (pin 13) will blink fast when RunCPM is waiting for a serial connection and will send two repeating short blinks when RunCPM has exited (CPU halted).
+LED blink codes: Arduino/Teensy user LED will blink fast when RunCPM is waiting for a serial connection and will send two repeating short blinks when RunCPM has exited (CPU halted).

 ## Building